Chiasmocleis ventrimaculata

 Chiasmocleis ventrimaculata, also known as the dotted humming frog, is a species of frog in the family Microhylidae.
 It is found in Bolivia, Brazil, Colombia, Ecuador, and Peru.
 Its natural habitats are subtropical or tropical moist lowland forests, swamps, and intermittent freshwater marshes.
+The dotted humming frog is notable for its association with burrowing tarantulas, which is thought to represent a mutualistic relationship.

 Description

-Chiasmocleis ventrimaculata is a small nocturnal frog of a snout–vent size of approximately 2 cm.
+Chiasmocleis ventrimaculata is a small frog of a snout–vent length of approximately 2 cm.
 C. ventrimaculata lacks webbing on the hind foot.
 It has a narrow and pointed head and a slender body.

-These frogs prefer to remain underground during the day and emerge after dusk alongside their spider hosts and forage the surrounding areas.
-These frogs do not appear to be territorial.
-Often several frogs, ranging from 1 to 4, can be seen emerging from a tarantula's burrow.
+These frogs have cryptic camouflage which allows them to resemble the leaf litter they inhabit.

 As tadpoles, they are typically around 17 mm in length and have a body length of 7 mm.
 Their bodies are flattened and are about twice as wide as they are deep.
 They are widest at the eyes.
 These are large and widely separated.
-The snout when viewed from the dorsal position is broad and bluntly rounded and just rounded in the lateral view.
+The snout when viewed dorsally is broad and bluntly rounded and just rounded in the lateral view.
 The tadpole has no nostrils.
-These tadpoles have small mouths that are terminal.
-Their upper lips are large, fleshy and cover the oral cavity.
-They also lack horny mouthparts.
+These tadpoles have small terminal mouths, with large, fleshy upper lips which cover the oral cavity.
+They lack the horny mouthparts of some other tadpoles.
 These tadpoles are nearly uniform pale brown with additional pigmentation.

-These frogs will cautiously exit the burrow at dusk to begin their foraging.
-The feeding habits of the frogs is that of a modified sit-and-wait forage mode.
-This means that they will sit and wait for food to arrive, similar to ambush predators.
-These frogs were observed to stay within a range of 5 cm from the entrance of the burrow and at the end of their foraging period rapidly dart back into the burrow.

-Habitat and distribution
+C. ventrimaculata is closely related to the following Chiasmocelis species: C. albopunctata, C. anatipes, C. antenori, C. avilapiresae, C. bassleri, C. carvalhoi, C. devriesi, C. haddadi, C. hudsoni, C. magnova, C. papachibe, C. royi, C. shudikarensis, C. supercilialba, and C. tridactyla.

+Distribution

+C. ventrimaculatas geographic distribution is quite disjointed, mostly being found in the western Amazon region (Colombia, Ecuador, Peru, Bolivia, and western Brazil).

+Biology

 C. ventrimaculata lives among leaf litter and other vegetation close to the ground.
 During mating seasons, they are known to reproduce at temporary ponds of rainwater.
 Unfortunately, little is currently known about their habits during the dry season.

-C. ventrimaculata's native geographic distribution is quite disjointed.
-Most species are found in the western Amazon region (Colombia, Ecuador, Peru, Bolivia, and western Brazil).

-Conservation status

-Habitat loss

-The Amazon is the center of intense degradation because of human occupancy, deforestation, and mining.
-As a result, there are large parts of the habitat that are at risk.

-Conservation efforts

-Chiasmocleis ventrimaculata and Chiasmocleis species in general are not listed as threatened by the IUCN and most of the species are listed as Least concern.